 Carriage and Costume Museum

-Captain Robert Lowry the father of our current Estate owner Nicholas, inherited the Estate from Peter Montgomery.
-Over his many years living on the Estate, Captain Robert Lowry’s hobby of collecting vintage style horse drawn Carriages, coaches, buggies and a wide variety of other vintage transport has grown into our very own Costume and Carriage museum.
-This unique collection is always a fascination amongst our guests who are always thrilled to hear the stories attached to these interesting antiques.
+Captain Robert Lowry, father of our current Estate owner Nicholas, inherited the Estate from Peter Montgomery.
+Over his years living on the Estate, Captain Robert Lowry’s hobby of collecting vintage style transport flourished.
+His collection includes horse drawn Carriages, coaches, buggies as well as a wide variety of other vintage transport.
+This has now grown into our very own Carriage and costume museum.
+This unique collection is always a fascination among our guests.
+Who are always thrilled to hear the stories attached to these interesting antiques.

 Blessingbourne’s fascinating costume and carriage museum gives visitors an insight into the rich history of the estate.
-It is home to a unique collection of original carriages and coaches, buggies, penny farthings, a genuine Romany caravan, old horse drawn farm machinery, and even a UN helicopter transport.
+It is home to a unique collection of original carriages and coaches, buggies and penny farthings.
+As well as. a genuine Romany caravan, old horse drawn farm machinery, and even a UN helicopter transport, to name a few.

-Among the numerous coaches on display is an 1825 London – Oxford stagecoach, once owned by Bertram W Mills, the famous circus owner.
-After serving as a Captain in World War 1, Bertram W Mills became interested in the “Wilkins and Young Circus”.
-He made a wager with a friend that he could form a circus company and within a year be as good as they were.
-He did just that and thus the “Bertram Mills International Circus” was formed.
-With Guests as prestigious as the Royal Family, who were great supporters and attended every year and Winston Churchilll was also an annual guest of the famous circus!
+Among the numerous coaches on display is an 1825 London Oxford stagecoach, once owned by Bertram W Mills, the famous circus owner.
+After serving as a Captain in World War 1, Bertram W Mills developed an interest in the “Wilkins and Young Circus”.
+He made a wager with a friend that he could form a circus company and within a year be better than “Wilkins and Young”.
+He did just that and thus the “Bertram Mills International Circus” was in creation.
+With Guests as prestigious as the Royal Family!
+Who were great supporters and attended every year, as well as Winston Churchilll who frequented the famous circus!
 Bertram W Mills’ Oxford Stagecoach is now a very unique part of Blessingbourne’s private collection.

-This collection is complimented by various family military items and Victorian costumes and heirlooms.
+This collection is complimented by various family military items and Victorian costumes and heirlooms, for instance.